West Coast – Guide for Backpackers

 On the Great Coast Road between West Port and Greymouth, stop off at Cape Foulwind to see the seal colony sunbathing on the rocks.
 There is a viewing platform, so pictures are easy to take without disturbing the seals.
 Plus, you can see how far you are away from home on the international cities sign.
 [Update: sign has been taken down].

-Be sure to stop off at the Punakaiki pancake rocks and blow holes on the Coast Road.
-Try to time your visit with a high tide for a better blow hole show.
+Be sure to stop off at the Punakaiki pancake rocks and blowholes on the Coast Road.
+Try to time your visit with the high tide for a better blow hole show.
 Either way, the crazy rock formation, from millions of years of compression, looks like stacked pancakes.
 It is a must for the New Zealand photo album.
 Whilst in the area, do the Truman Track walk, which is only a 30min walk into the rainforest to one of the most romantic hidden beaches in New Zealand.
+[Update: Also check out the brand new Paparoa Track – a New Zealand Great Walk in the Paparoa National Park near Punakaiki].

 Beer guzzlers, be sure to check out Monteith’s Brewery.
 There is a brewery tour and a cafe to taste 7 different beers.